 One common solution if you’re storing valuable items: Add a special policy to your home or contents insurance policy to specifically cover those valuable items.
 Whether it’s your diamond tiara or that collection of rare magazines, your home insurance agent can write a separate policy, called a rider, to cover specific, valuable items.

 And insurers will often give you a discount for storing those pricy items in a safe-deposit box.

-A second option: There are also companies that specialize in policies for safe-deposit box contents.
+A second option: There are companies that specialize in policies for safe-deposit box contents.

 Other ways to protect your belongings: If you’re storing items that could be damaged by water — like photos, papers or a stamp collection — seal them in water-safe, zippered plastic bags and seal those inside Tupperware or similar containers.

 For things like family photos or personal papers, make copies and store them electronically, and leave instructions on how your family can access them.

 The elimination of the 2 percent miscellaneous deduction means that taxpayers can no longer deduct the cost of investment expenses, such as safety deposit box rentals, according to Caroline Bruckner, managing director of the Kogod Tax Policy Center at American University.

 Bruckner says tax simplification was one of the goals of tax reform, and this was achieved by doubling the standard deduction.
 In order to make up for the shortfall, certain tax breaks, such as this one, had to be eliminated.